barbarer/py4e-int/_sources/02-variables/Exercises.rst

   :answer_c: 1.5
   :answer_d: 3
   :correct: a
-  :feedback_a: Correct! // is the operator for floored division.
+  :feedback_a: // is the operator for floored division.
   :feedback_b: Try again, this is the answer for 15 / 12.
   :feedback_c: Try again, this is the answer for 15 % 12.
   :feedback_d: Try running this in your python interpreter.